About the college

 The college has one of the larger graduate intakes among Oxford’s non-graduate colleges and competition for places is extremely keen.

 Magdalen College has up to 125 single study bedrooms available for graduates, all of which are located within five minutes' walk of the main college entrance.
 Accommodation is guaranteed for the first two years of graduate study.
 Further years may be available subject to the number of graduates eligible, and to refurbishment programmes.
 A limited number of partnered flats are available, although accommodation is not available for families.

 The letting period for accommodation is October 1 to June 30, and vacation residence is also available.

 Meals may be taken in the college's dining hall or Old Kitchen Bar almost all year round and all accommodation areas have access to self-catering facilities.
-There is a termly charge for catering made up of a redeemable element, valid on meals taken in the dining hall or the Old Kitchen Bar, and a fixed non-redeemable element.
+There is a termly fixed charge for catering.

 Further information on accommodation and catering at Magdalen College is available on the college website.

 The college has a number of well-provisioned libraries with both general and specialist collections: the Longwall Library, Denning Law Library, Daubeny Library, McFarlane Library for specialist history texts, and Old Library for rare books and manuscripts.

 WiFi is available throughout Magdalen.
 Most student rooms also have wired Ethernet connections available.
 The college has computer facilities in the Longwall Library and a dedicated computer room in St Swithun's quad, with Microsoft Office software, printing, scanning and other facilities.

 Sport, music and college facilities

 Magdalen College has on-site facilities for rugby, cricket, football, squash, tennis and hockey, and an all-weather pitch.
 The college offers access to free gym and swimming facilities and there is also a college boat club.